vuejs/docs/src/guide/migration/custom-directives.md

 - bind → **beforeMount**
 - inserted → **mounted**
-- **beforeUpdate**: new! this is called before the element itself is updated, much like the component lifecycle hooks.
+- **beforeUpdate**: new!
+This is called before the element itself is updated, much like the component lifecycle hooks.
 - update → removed!
 There were too many similarities to updated, so this is redundant.
 Please use updated instead.
 - componentUpdated → **updated**
-- **beforeUnmount**: new! similar to component lifecycle hooks, this will be called right before an element is unmounted.
+- **beforeUnmount**: new!
+Similar to component lifecycle hooks, this will be called right before an element is unmounted.
 - unbind -> **unmounted**

 The final API is as follows: